18

 uid [unknown] MySQL Release Engineering

-3) in the folder cd /etc/apt/sources.list.d/ we edit the file for the application source - a third-party repository: mysql.list
+3) In the cd /etc/apt/sources.list.d/ folder, edit the file for the application source - a third-party repository:mysql.list

 sudo nano /etc/apt/sources.list.d/mysql.list